Hecate08/SDS/README.md

 An example how to use the package can be found in Example.pdf

 ## Citation
-The paper can be found at this location: [Proceedings of PSB 2020](https://psb.stanford.edu/psb-online/proceedings/psb20/Neums.pdf)
+The paper can be found at this location: [Proceedings of Pacific Symposium on Biocomputing (PSB) 2020](https://psb.stanford.edu/psb-online/proceedings/psb20/Neums.pdf)

 Citation: Improving Survival Prediction Using a Novel Feature Selection and Feature Reduction Framework Based on the Integration of Clinical and Molecular Data; Lisa Neums, Richard Meier, Devin C. Koestler, Jeffrey A. Thompson; Pacific Symposium on Biocomputing 25:415-426(2020)